Paris Hotels 2026: 49 Real Stays From £78

-We've ranked 15 hotels across the key Paris neighbourhoods — from Place Vendôme to the Marais, from the Eiffel Tower to the Latin Quarter.
-The city's anchor landmarks — the Louvre, the Eiffel Tower, Notre-Dame (fully reopened after the 2019 fire), Sainte-Chapelle, Musée d'Orsay, Versailles (45 minutes by RER C) — are all within reach of every hotel on this list.
-Compare live Paris hotel prices or search UK flights to Paris Charles de Gaulle (CDG) — the Eurostar from St Pancras to Gare du Nord takes 2h15 and often beats flying on price, door-to-door.
+Paris sits on the Seine in north-central France, the natural hub for a Eurostar city break or a short flight from any UK airport, with Versailles (45 minutes by RER C), Disneyland Paris (40 minutes by RER A) and the whole of northern France within day-trip reach.
+The city's anchor landmarks — the Louvre, the Eiffel Tower, Notre-Dame (fully reopened after the 2019 fire), Sainte-Chapelle, Musée d'Orsay — are all within reach of every hotel on this list, from the Palace triangle of the 8th to the budget-friendly 19th and 12th arrondissements.
+Compare live Paris hotel prices or search UK flights to Paris Charles de Gaulle (CDG) — both CDG and Orly are run by the official Paris Aéroport authority, and the Eurostar from St Pancras to Gare du Nord takes 2h15 and often beats flying on price, door-to-door.
+It's worth checking the UK government's France travel advice for current entry rules before you visit.

 |---|---|---|---|